JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 This tutorial uses a [sample Android application](https://github.com/Kotlin/kmp-integration-sample) with a single screen for entering a username and password.
 The credentials are validated and saved to an in-memory database.

+To make your application work on both iOS and Android, you'll first make your code cross-platform by moving some of it to a shared module.
+After that you'll use your cross-platform code in the Android application, and then you'll use the same code in a new iOS application.

-> If you aren't familiar with Kotlin Multiplatform, learn how to [set up environment and create a cross-platform application from scratch](multiplatform-setup.md)
+> If you aren't familiar with Kotlin Multiplatform, learn how to [create a cross-platform application from scratch](multiplatform-setup.md)
 > first.
 >
 {style="tip"}